mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 The orange line indicates the assumed neutron flight path which is present in the :literal:`InputWorkspace`.
 In a first step, it is necessary to take correct final angles due to gravitation into account.

-The y-coordinate of one slit, depending on the relection up or down defined by the initial incident angle :math:`\theta_{i, 0}`, is
+The y-coordinate of one slit, depending on the reflection up or down defined by the initial incident angle :math:`\theta_{i, 0}`, is

 .. math:: y_{s_1} = sign( \theta_{i, 0} ) x_{s_1} tan \left( \theta_{i, 0} \right).